 If you’re new to the translation process, don’t worry.
 I’ll walk you through it.
 The first step is to contact me with information about your document (What is it?
 How long is it?
 What is it for?) and your deadline.

-For more information about translation, have a look at this short guide from the American Translators Association:
+For more information about translation, have a look at this short guide from the American Translators Association (scroll down a little for the French version):